 - Respect every man’s experience and point of view.

-- Avoid any definitions or labels that could drive away any man who could use this site to sort through his own unique experiences and options.
+- Avoid any definitions or labels that could drive away any man sorting through his own unique experiences and options.

 We also want to emphasize what “unwanted or abusive sexual experiences” does not mean…